 Complete the table below for any outfalls screened during the reporting period.
 Each Annual Report will add on to the previous year's screening data showing a cumulative list of outfall screening data.

-Outfall ID Sample date Parameter (Nitrogen, Phosphorus, Bacteria, or Other pollutant of concern) Results Name of Laboratory (i used) f Follow-up required?
+Outfall ID Sample date Parameter (Nitrogen, Phosphorus, Bacteria, or Other pollutant of concern) Results Name of Laboratory (if used) Follow-up required?